Wrongful death claims in Myrtle Beach

 The attorneys at our firm help families whose loved ones have been wrongfully killed to pursue claims against those who are responsible.
 These types of claims frequently arise after people have been killed in the following types of events:

-- Fatal car, truck, motorcycle, bicycle, and pedestrian accidents
+- Fatal car, truck, motorcycle, pedestrian, and bicycle accidents

 - Slip-and-fall fatalities